Fraunhofer-AISEC/cpg-neo4j/README.md

         a <code>java.lang.StackOverflowError</code> may occur.
     - This error could be solved by increasing the stack size with the JavaVM option: <code>-Xss4m</code>

-- While pushing a constant value larger tan 2^63 - 1 a  java.lang.IllegalArgumentException occurs.
+- While pushing a constant value larger tan 2^63 - 1 a <code>java.lang.IllegalArgumentException</code> occurs.